cucumber/docs/content/docs/community/contributing-to-documentation.md

 * .Net (optional; some pages only)

 * Whenever possible, we prefer to have information for Java, JavaScript and Ruby.
-  * If you're only familiar with one programming language, just add an example for that language; someone else will fill the gaps for the other languages!
+  * If you're only familiar with one programming language, add an example for that language; someone else will fill the gaps for the other languages!
   * You can ask for help with the other languages in the help channel for that language on Slack, or in your GitHub pull request / issue